ardalis/ardalis-com-gatsby/src/pages/blog/commands-events-versions-and-owners.md

 title: Commands, Events, Versions, and Owners
 path: blog-post
 date: 2022-05-04
 description: Commands and events are two common types of messages used in distributed application architectures, including microservice designs.
-When the definition of these messages needs to change, which application "owns" the message and is responsible for upgrading and versioning its schema?
+Sometimes message formats need to be updated.
+Which party in the communication is responsible for the message definition?
+Who owns the message schema?
 featuredpost: false
 featuredimage: /img/commands-events-versions-and-owners.png
 tags: